danimaniarqsoft/notes/pages/Comandos linux.md

 	- `telnet [IP ADDRESS | DOMAIN NAME] [PORT]`
 - how to display connected devices #nmap
 	- `sudo nmap -sn 123.23.4.0/24`
+- how to delete files in a secured way